 It is the responsibility of the recipient to carry out a virus check on any attachments received.

-To enable us to discharge the services agreed under our engagement, and for other related purposes including updating and enhancing client records, analysis for management purposes and statutory returns, crime prevention and legal and regulatory compliance, we may obtain, use, process and disclose personal data about you / your business / company / partnership / its officers and employees.
-We confirm when processing data on your behalf that we will comply with the relevant provisions of the Data Protection Act 1998.
+To enable us to discharge the services agreed in this engagement letter, comply with related legal and regulatory obligations and for other related purposes including updating and enhancing client records and analysis for management purposes, as a data controller, we may obtain, use, process and disclose personal data about you, and if applicable your business; company; partnership; its shareholders; members; officers and employees as described in our privacy notice.
+We confirm when processing data on your behalf that we will comply with the provisions of all relevant data protection legislation and regulation.

-Sections 11 and 12 of the Data Protection Act 1998 place express obligations on you as a data controller where we as a data processor undertake the processing of personal data on your behalf.
-An example would be where we operate a payroll service for you.
-We therefore confirm that we will at all times comply with the requirements of the Data Protection Act 1998 when processing data on your behalf.
+14.3 Data protection legislation and regulation places obligations on you as a data controller where we act as a data processor to undertake the processing of personal data on your behalf, for instance where we operate a payroll service for you.
+We therefore confirm that we will at all times take appropriate measures to comply with relevant requirements when processing data on your behalf.
 In particular we confirm that we have adequate security measures in place and that we will comply with any obligations equivalent to those placed on you as a data controller.

 Contracts (Rights of Third Parties) Act 1999